rooftheus/Activity313/README.md

 * This program is meant to replicate the procedure in which anyone would **order food from a combo menu at a restaurant**.
 This product can be used by anyone who wants to eat at a restaurant and get a combo meal.
 ---

+## ITERATION THREE
+**The code for this iteration can be found in iter_3.py on the rooftheus-iter-3 branch.
+The code would not all fit in one screenshot**

+The code for iteration three is relatively similar to the second iteration, with the added features having the same types of conditionals and variables as before.
+The program now asks the user whether they want fries or not, and goes through an assortment of conditionals to insure that the correct input is given.
+If the user inputs a wrong choice, large fries are automatically added to the order in its place (we are a money-hungry franchise).
+At the end, the program adds the cost of all the items that the user ordered.

 [iter one]: https://github.com/rooftheus/Activity313/blob/main/images/Screenshot%202024-02-01%20125835.png "Iteration 1"